1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 The runtime test was done with the 50cm integrating sphere, including the Gobe ND-16 filter and Extech SDL400 data logging Lux Meter.

 It’s interesting to see that L7 and L6 can sustain their brightness for pretty long before dropping.
-This is really good performance.
+This is a really good performance.
 L7 kept around 6000 lumens for almost 5 minutes before dropping.
 L6 kept just below 3000 lumens for 25 minutes straight.
-That’s what I call: Great performance!
+That’s what I call a great performance!

 Also, the runtimes are following the ANSI FL1 standards.
 Even after it reached the 10% threshold in L6 and L7, the Marauder Mini would run at a couple of hundred lumens for some time!!